This easy Potato Leek Soup recipe is a creamy, comforting French classic that's simple to make on the stovetop, in the Instant Pot, or slow cooker.

 • Stir in white wine to deglaze the pan.
 Add stock, bay leaves, and thyme then season generously with salt and pepper.

 • Simmer until the potatoes are very soft.
 Remove bay leaves.
 Blend the soup with an immersion blender until creamy with just a few chunks.
-Remove from heat and cool slightly before adding the cream.
+Remove from heat and cool slightly then add the cream.
 Taste and season with additional salt and pepper, if needed, or a sprinkle of crushed red pepper or hot sauce, if desired.

 • Soup will thicken slightly as it cools.